-19th Century CollectionIn the 1980's, the holdings of the Armstrong Browning Library were extended by the addition of the 19th Century Collection which strengthens and enhances the core Armstrong Browning Library Collection with first and early editions of the works of nineteenth-century authors other than the Brownings, both British and American.
-This collection has grown to over 2000 editions and has especially notable holdings of the works of John Ruskin and Charles Dickens.
-Included is a collection of 252 titles of minor English verse from the age of Queen Victoria (1837 - 1901) called the Minor English Poets Collection.
-In 1999 an additional sub-collection, the Women Poets Collection, was begun.
+19th Century CollectionThe Armstrong Browning Library's 19th Century Collection, begun in the 1980s, strengthens and enhances the core Armstrong Browning Library Collection with first and early editions of the works of nineteenth-century authors other than the Brownings, both British and American.
+This collection has grown to over 4,500 titles and has especially notable holdings of the works of John Ruskin and Charles Dickens.
+BearCat, the Baylor University Libraries' Online Catalog, provides a complete list of the books, pamphlets, and tracts in the 19th Century Collection, which can be sorted by author, title, or year of publication.
+Click HERE to see the list.

 Examples of the holdings in the 19th Century Collection are:

-- Walt Whitman's Leaves of Grass; first edition with press notices inserted at front (1855) and second edition (1856)
+- Walt Whitman's Leaves of Grass; first edition with press notices inserted at front (1855) and a second edition (1856)

 - James Russell Lowell's Among My Books, 1876; first edition, second issue; signed copy of Frank Sanborn to whom the book is dedicated